gaasedelen/lighthouse/coverage/pin/README.md

 * CodeCoverage.dll
 * CodeCoverage64.dll

 Compiling a pintool on Windows can be more arduous.
-Because of this, we have provided compiled binaries for Windows on the [releases](https://github.com/gaasedelen/lighthouse/releases/tag/v0.7.0) page.
+Because of this, we have provided compiled binaries for Windows on the [releases](https://github.com/gaasedelen/lighthouse/releases) page.
+Please be sure to use the pintool that matches your version of Pin.

 # Usage